WayneJz/goutils/README.md

 - **TraverseBytes** is like Traverse but more efficient if use bytes

+## sqlutil

+- **GetMysqlErrCode** get mysql error code, if error is nil or not a mysql error, return 0. compatible with GORM

 ## maps

 - **JSON Map:** marshal JSON-format string(s) to map(s) in one function